thanthese/Freecell/readme.md

     - Q: quit
     - N: new game
     - R: restart game
-    - ?: this help
+    - ?: help

 ## "Screenshot"

 Note: Your browser may not render the unicode symbols/spaces correctly.
-View `screenshot.txt` for a more accurate rendering.
+Just imagine it as though it were aligned.
+View `screenshot.txt` in a terminal for a more accurate rendering.

     9♠        J♢                             ♡        A♠        4♢        3♣
     ───────   ───────   ───────   ───────   ───────   ───────   ───────   ───────